 If you already have chapped lips, keep them super hydrated so they heal faster.
-Petroleum jelly is a great and inexpensive way to lock in moisture.

-If you notice that you have more canker sores than usual, it might be the result of indulging in your favorite winter treats.
+If you notice that you have more canker sores than usual, it might be the result of indulging in your favourite winter treats.
 Mayo Clinic notes that foods high in acid can be a recipe for canker sores, so if you’ve been sipping on cider or noshing on spicy treats during the holidays, canker sores can actually set in and ruin your fun.

 When battling cold sores, the best winter tips for a healthy mouth ensure that the skin around your mouth is protected.
 Continue to use products with SPF of 15 or higher.
 Try to keep your hands clean as well, in order to avoid the spread of viral bacteria.
-Stress is also a common cause of oral breakouts.
-Keeping your stress level down – with work breaks and sufficient nights of sleep – can help to reduce these blemishes over time.

 Winter should be about celebrating with family, taking advantage of winter sports and enjoying the opportunity to keep warm by the fire – not worrying about oral health.
 By knowing which mouth woes are most likely to affect you during the colder weather, you can prevent them from derailing your good time.